McAttee History, Family Crest & Coats of Arms

 The surname McAttee was first found in on the Isle of Iona, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the McAttee family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McAttee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McAttee research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McAttee History in all our PDF Extended History products and printed products wherever possible.

 McAttee Spelling Variations

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 McAttee has been spelled MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the McAttee family (pre 1700)